Xiao-A-lbert/IT-Help-Desk-Portfolio/README.md

 # IT-Help-Desk-Portfolio
 <h1>Hi, I'm Albert!

-<h2>Here are my skills and experiences in the Practical Help Desk Course by TCM Security</h2>
+<h2>Here are my Help Desk skills and experiences from the Practical Help Desk Course by TCM Security</h2>

 <h3>👨‍💻 IT Skills:</h3>